Cherreads

 That very night, the witch Elise left the hut with the baby sleeping soundly in her arms.

-There was no chaos in her departure.
-No frantic scrambling or half-packed belongings.
-Elise moved with the quiet certainty of someone who had already made peace with her choice.
-The fire was extinguished, the tools neatly returned to their places, the door shut firmly behind her.
+There was no chaos in her departure, no frantic scrambling or half-packed belongings.
+Elise moved with quiet certainty, the kind that came from someone who had already made peace with every consequence.
+The fire was extinguished, the tools were returned to their places, and the door was shut firmly behind her.

 The moon hung low in the sky, pale and watchful.
-Elise adjusted the blanket around the infant and looked down at the tiny face nestled against her chest.
-So small.
-So unaware.
-So dangerously precious.
+Elise adjusted the blanket around the infant and looked down at the tiny face resting against her chest.
+So small, so unaware, and yet so dangerously precious.

 "They would have killed you," Elise murmured softly.
 "Your own mother would have seen to it."